-Asphalt 5 for iPhone review
+Asphalt 5 for iPhone full review

 With the release of Asphalt 5, Gameloft careens its way into the upper echelon of arcade-style racing games on the iPhone.
 This racer lets you blaze down streets at break neck speeds, smash into cars, collect power-ups, find shortcuts, and launch into huge jumps.

 Bare Knuckle Ride: Asphalt 5 offers plenty of variety (and intensity) with its many modes of play

 Being an arcade racer, Asphalt 5 lets you barrel down the track without a care in the world, bashing into other cars, street signs and so on with little consequence.

 Obviously, a collision with oncoming traffic isn’t going to be pretty, but for the most part, you can just have fun slamming on the gas and going nuts.
 As you race along, you collect bubbles for extra nitro, cash or to repair car damage.
 You can find shortcuts to get ahead of the competition—though some of them are a little tricky to navigate.

 There are even some big jumps that send you flying through the air for added thrills.
 Unlike more realistic racing games, the focus here is more on having fun.
 That doesn’t mean it won’t take some skill to win.
 On the contrary, beating the game is quite challenging.